tp6vup54/questions-in-interview/2. 4Sum solutions/README.md

 Since under a loop, number of digits need to be found is 3, exactly the same as 3Sum.
 The complexity of 3Sum is `n^2` in my solution, so the entire complexity is `n^3`.

+In leetcode assessment, it can faster than approximately 25% submissions.

 ## Solution3 - 2Sum based
 This solution is almost the same as previous one, just add another nested loop.
 ```